 We fully recognise the contribution the school makes to safeguarding children.
+We follow the current guidance in 'Keeping Children safe in Education (DfE).
 We recognise that the safety and protection of all pupils is of paramount importance and that all staff, including volunteers, have a full and active part to play in protecting pupils from harm.
 An important aspect of our curriculum is the need to develop the children's awareness of working safely and with due regard to the health and safety of themselves and others, the environment and the resources they use.
 This is in addition to teaching the children to keep themselves safe and is achieved through much of our day to day practice such as: